• Skip to primary navigation

 • 1 ½ teaspoons fresh ground black pepper

-• 2 pounds halibut fillet, or substitute mackerel or swordfish, skin removed, cut into 6-8 pieces
+• 2 pounds skinless halibut fillets cut into 6-8 pieces (see notes for substitutions)

 • 4 scallions, thinly sliced